Welcome to our Big Sur Day trip planner.

 Bixby Creek Bridge

-This bridge is a compelling architectural feat and is one of the most popular bridges in California.
+This bridge is a compelling architectural feat and spans the Bixby Creek Bridge.

 Pull Out points are located on both sides of the Bridge and while we recommend getting down at both ends, it is the majestic views from the North end that are most iconic.